“If you fail to plan, you are planning to fail!” – Benjamin Franklin.

 What can you afford to give now versus in the next five years?

-Under the current tax code, the estate and gift tax exemption is set in motion to be cut in half in December of 2025.
-With that said, consider giving now, as opposed to later, where all future appreciation on gifted assets will be outside of your estate.
+Under the current tax code, the estate and gift tax exemption is scheduled to be cut in half in December 2025.
+As opposed to later, giving now keeps all the appreciation on those gifted assets outside of your estate—and away from taxes.

 5 – Focus on traditional estate planning

 Over the years, we have weathered many tax laws changes.
-When you work with your team at WGA, we focus on tried and true techniques and ones that have proven to be effective.
+When you work with your team at WGA, we focus on techniques proven to be effective.

-If you have made it this far, schedule an appointment with your team at WGA to go over your personal variables and how this may change.
-Here we will go over your personal limitations on lifetime giving, income tax rate changes, itemized and standard deductions).
+If you have made it this far, schedule an appointment with your WGA team to go over your personal variables and potential changes.
+We will go over your personal limitations on lifetime giving, the federal income tax rate changes, and using itemized vs. standard deductions.

 Stay tuned for an up-to-date report on which of the above-proposed tax law changes come into effect.